dmis-lab/BioLAMA/README.md

 ## Experiments

-We provide two ways of probing PLMs with BioLAMA: 1) Manual Prompt 2) OptiPrompt
+We provide two ways of probing PLMs with BioLAMA:
+- Manual Prompt
+- OptiPrompt

 ### Manual Prompt

-<em>Manual Prompt</em> probes PLMs using pre-defined manual prompts.
+<b>Manual Prompt</b> probes PLMs using pre-defined manual prompts.
 The predictions and scores will be logged in '/output'.

 ```
 # TASK=ctd